mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 (or just above) the planet itself.
-The world is governed by the Arla Un Mining Consortium, a federal union of representatives from its mobile and subterranean cities, which manages the exploitation of the planet’s natural resources and acts as a mediator with large, off-world mining concerns.
+The world is governed by the Arla Un Mining Consortium, a federal union of representatives from its mobile and subterranean cities, which manages the exploitation of the planet's natural resources and acts as a mediator with large, off-world mining concerns.
 Megacorporate and sector- wide corporate mining and resource-extraction firms